techiescamp/linux-foundation-coupon/README.md

 Following are the Latest Linux Foundation Coupon Codes  For Certification &amp; Training Programs

-## [Up to 50% OFF] Linux Foundation Kubernetes 10 Years Sale
+## [Up to 50% OFF] Linux Foundation Kubernetes 10 Years Sale - Ends in Few Hours

 Get up to 40% off on Certifications and bundles using the exclusive Techies sale.

->Note: This offer expires very soon
+>Note: This offer expires today.
+Just few hours left to redeem this coupon.

 For individual certifications (CKA, CKAD , CKS ect), SkillCreds and courses,